Free & Open

 Song Starters

 These change synth settings, tempo, drums, bass, and Melody Grid data when included.
-Use them for immediate loops.
+Factory synth presets in this build also seed guide notes into Pattern A so you can adjust them quickly.

 Synth Patches